Logan City School District

 Benefit Options and Eligibility

-Beginning July 1, 2013, any Educator to whom the Sunset Provision does not apply may qualify for the Longevity Incentive Program one of three ways as follows:
+Beginning July 1, 2020, any Educator to whom the Sunset Provision does not apply may qualify for the Longevity Incentive Program one of two ways as follows:

-Option A (Annual Stipend): Educators with at least twenty (20) years of full-time service with the District and whose combined age and years of service at the end of the current fiscal year equal eighty (80), are eligible for an annual stipend as per §11-6-1 payable to a designated health reimbursement account or special pay plan as determined by the District.
+Option One (Annual Stipend): Educators with at least twenty-five (25) years of full-time service with the District and whose combined age and years of service at the end of the current fiscal year equal eighty-five (85), are eligible for an annual stipend as per §11-6-1 payable to a designated health reimbursement account or special pay plan as determined by the District.
 If the Educator so desires, this stipend may be applied toward the purchase of extended health insurance coverage.

-Option B (Annual Stipend and Health Insurance Coverage): Educators with at least twenty-five (25) years of full-time service with the District and whose combined age and years of service equal eighty-five (85) at the end of the current fiscal year, are eligible for the annual stipend as per §11-6-1 and single or couple health insurance coverage as per §11-7.
+Option Two (Annual Stipend and Health Insurance Coverage): Educators with at least thirty (30) years of full-time service with the District and whose combined age and years of service equal eighty-five (85) at the end of the current fiscal year, are eligible for the annual stipend as per §11-6-1 and single or couple health insurance coverage as per §11-7.